Type I Type Ii Type Iii Survivorship Curves

 The study of survivorship curves has its roots in human demography, the statistical study of human populations.
 Early demographers used survivorship curves to analyze mortality patterns in different populations and to track changes in life expectancy over time.

 Historically, human populations exhibited a range of survivorship curves, depending on factors such as access to food, healthcare, and sanitation.
-In pre-industrial societies, high infant mortality rates often resulted in a curve closer to Type III.
+So in pre-industrial societies, high infant mortality rates often resulted in a curve closer to Type III.
 As societies developed and improved living conditions, survivorship curves shifted towards Type I, with high survival rates throughout most of life.

 Conclusion: The Enduring Legacy of Survivorship

-Latest Posts
+Latest Drops